-My nap turned out to be a lot longer as it is now dinner time, or so I was told by the gentle yet somewhat urgent voice of Penny's.
+My nap turned out to be a lot longer as it was already dinner time, or so I was told by the gentle yet somewhat urgent voice of Penny's.
 I stirred and rolled to my side, letting out a small grunt at the disturbance.
 I opened my eye just a crack, my gaze facing the large wardrobe across from the bed and then at the dim lamp hanging on the ceiling.
-It looks like it is a couple of hours before midnight, but really, being in this room could fool you as to what the real time is at night.
-And I am right as the clock on the wall confirmed that it is still five past seven.
+It looked like it was a couple of hours before midnight, but really, being in this room could fool you as to what the real time is at night.
+And I was right as the clock on the wall confirmed that it was still five past seven.

 I yawned wide, not bothering to cover it and looked around the room for my friend.
-Even with the help of the lamp above, aside from my still-blurred eyes, it is still fairly dark due to the dark colored wall and flooring.
-It is the result of Penny's boldness at showing her pride as a Death student that she abandoned the consideration of practical use before applying the dark items and furniture in the room.
-My eyes then catch some movement near the foot of the bed and I see Penny standing in front of the mirror on the right wall, applying light make up to her face.
-I blink once and I feel sleep began to possess me once again.
-When I show no sign of leaving the bed after two minutes, Penny looks at me warily and says, "Come on Sophia, you don't want to miss dinner!"
+Even with the help of the lamp above, aside from my still-blurred eyes, it was still fairly dark due to the dark colored wall and flooring.
+It was the result of Penny's boldness at showing her pride as a Death student that she abandoned the consideration of practical use before applying the dark items and furniture in the room.
+My eyes then caught some movement near the foot of the bed and I saw Penny standing in front of the mirror on the right wall, applying light make up to her face.
+I blinked once and I felt sleep began to possess me once again.
+When I show no sign of leaving the bed after two minutes, Penny looked at me warily and said, "Come on Sophia, you don't want to miss dinner!"

-The lower bunk where I am lying is so comfortable I just want to lie there forever and sleep, but then the imaginary creature in my stomach reminds me of how I have not fed it since breakfast by letting out a low, demanding growl.
-I groaned; as much as I want to just stay there, I can't simply ignore it.
-I sit up, stretch, and swing my legs off the bed, swearing under my breath as they make impact with the chair just beside the bed.
-I wish the dorm room could be roomier.
-The room is only about three meters square wide.
-Most of the space has already been occupied by some furniture, large ones at that.
-The bed is standing against the far wall across from the door, a long desk beside it.
-The desk is half filled with piles of thick books and a candle holder; we use that to do homework and such.
-There is a large window just slightly above the desk that makes studying a little less boring as it gives us the beautiful scenery of the Ravenwood area below; it is closed now though, as rain has been pouring down from between Bartleby's branches.
-Two chairs are shoved beneath the desk, one of which I had just knocked earlier.
+The lower bunk where I was lying was so warm and comfortable I just wanted to lie there forever and sleep, but then the imaginary creature in my stomach reminded me of how I have not fed it since breakfast by letting out a low, demanding growl.
+I groaned; as much as I wanted to just stay there, I couldn't simply ignore it.
+I sat up, stretched, and swung my legs off the bed, swearing under my breath as they make impact with the chair stood just beside the bed.
+I wished the dorm room could be roomier.
+The room was only about three meters square wide.
+Most of the spaces had already been occupied by some furniture, large ones at that.
+The bed was standing against the far wall across from the door, a long desk half filled with piles of thick books and a candle holder beside it.
+There was a large window just slightly above the desk, which was the only ventilation in the room; a cool gentle breeze and a smell of rain outside was blowing through the small crack of not having it fully locked.
+It also made studying a little less boring as it gave us the beautiful scenery of the Ravenwood area below.
+Two chairs were shoved beneath the desk, one of which I had just knocked earlier.
 On the left wall stood a large, old wardrobe and a shoe rack just nearby the door.
-If I had had a choice, I would throw away the wardrobe and replace it with a smaller one; we don't have many things to keep in there anyway.
+If I had had a choice, I would throw away the wardrobe and replace it with a smaller one; we didn't have many things to keep in there anyway.

-I take some time massaging my legs; adding to the sore from the impact with the chair, the sore from the previous exertion in the afternoon has not completely gone yet.
-Oh well, at least I got a pleasant nap.
-I rise from the bed and take out my favorite clothes from the wardrobe; a long-sleeved white shirt, a black with red-trimmed vest, and a matching knee-length skirt.
-My body is all sticky with sweat so I want to shower first before going down the dining hall, but Penny insists that I do it after dinner.
+I took some time massaging my legs; adding to the sore from the impact with the chair, the sore from the previous exertion in the afternoon had not completely gone yet.
+Oh well, on a positive note, at least I got a pleasant nap.
+I rose from the bed and took out my favorite clothes from the wardrobe; a long-sleeved white shirt, a black with red-trimmed vest, and a matching knee-length skirt.
+My body was all sticky with sweat so I wanted to take a shower first before going down the dining hall, but Penny insisted that I do it after dinner.

 "We are already fifteen minutes late.
 Just change and wash your face."

-I roll my eyes behind her back as she turns to give me some privacy to change.
-Penny is always strict about getting in time.
-She can suddenly be pushy at times, a habit of hers of which I hate and also gratitude at at the same time because without it, I wouldn't have gotten to class in time every time.
+I rolled my eyes behind her back as she turned to give me some privacy to change.
+Penny was always strict about getting in time.
+She could suddenly be pushy at times, a habit of hers of which I hated and also gratitude at at the same time because without it, I wouldn't have gotten to class in time every time.

 Once I finished dressing, Penny opened the door.
-That's when I realize just how hungry I am.
+That's when I realized just how hungry I was.
 The various smell of delicious food down the dining hall has creeped inside the room like a ghost and invaded my nose, causing my mouth to water slightly.
-I hurriedly wash my face as we pass the bathroom on our way down.
-The hallways are practically empty; the other girls must have already been down there eating dinner.
-Penny drags me by the arm through the hallways and we are practically half-running and half-flying down the stairs, an act I think is not necessary because I would do just that without her forcing me to.
+I hurriedly wash my face as we passed the bathroom on our way down.
+The hallways were practically empty; the other girls must have already been down there eating dinner.
+Penny dragged me by the arm through the hallways and we were practically half-running and half-flying down the stairs, an act I think was not necessary because I would do just that without her forcing me to.

-Large, brown double oak doors with beautiful ornate stood sturdily before us, the handles are designed to resemble vines entangled together.
-The appetite-raising smells grow stronger in here indicating the Dining Hall is just beyond these doors.
-I push it open to reveal a wide and high-ceilinged room full of girls in various robe colors.
-Unlike our room, the dining hall is bright from the big chandeliers hanging above.
-The girls are sitting cramped together in six long tables filled with food and drink, making clattering noises with their spoons, forks, and knives while chattering as noisily.
-There are actually seven tables in there but the one table near the door is completely free of occupants.
-You see, the tables are arranged for each of the school of magic so you have a pretty good idea which school that table belongs to.
+A pair of large, brown double oak doors with beautiful ornate stood sturdily before us, the handles were designed to resemble vines entangled together.
+The appetite-raising smells grew stronger in here indicating the Dining Hall was just beyond these doors.
+I pushed it open to reveal a wide and high-ceilinged room full of girls in various robe colors.
+Unlike our room, the dining hall was bright from the big chandeliers hanging above.
+The girls were sitting cramped together in six long tables filled with food and drink, making clattering noises with their spoons, forks, and knives while chattering as noisily.
+There were actually seven tables in there, but the one table near the door was completely free of occupants.
+You see, the tables were arranged for each of the school of magic so you have a pretty good idea which school that table belonged to.

 I just laughed and started digging in the dessert.
 Penny shook her head in disbelief while putting her spoon and fork down.
 "How could you not gain weight with that kind of gobbler's appetite after three years?"
 Penny wondered out loud.

 "Eh, just my luck?"
 I shrugged.
-Unlike other girls, I don't really care about that matter.
-Food is food, there is plenty here and it's free, so we just have to enjoy it, no?
+Unlike other girls, I didn't really care about that matter.
+Food is food, there are plenty of them and free, so we just have to enjoy it, no?
 We continued eating in silence for the next five minutes.
-Most of the girls are already returned to their rooms by then, leaving only about twenty people or so chatting and laughing with each other.
-I watched them once in a while from behind my half-eaten cake laughing after taking a glance towards us.
-Needless to say that they are talking about us; bad things I'm sure.
+Most of the girls were already returned to their rooms by then, leaving only about twenty people or so chatting and laughing with each other.
+I watched them once in a while from behind my half-eaten cake, laughing after taking a glance towards us.
+Needless to say that they were talking about us.

-"Anyway Sophia," Penny said and I was glad for the distraction because I was ready to yell at them to mind their own businesses.
+"Anyway Sophia," Penny said, and I was glad for the distraction because the thought of yelling at them to mind their own businesses was ready to come out of my mouth.
 "Are you done with your detention?
 You returned sooner than you should be today."

 I snorted.
 "I wish.
-You know how crazy Drake is.
+You know how Drake is.
 He's just playing with us!"

 "I think you meant Professor Drake, Sophia."
 Penny corrected me.

 "I don't care, Penny.
 I hate him."
-I said simply and I mean it.
+I said simply and I meant it.
 I wonder how he could become a professor with that kind of attitude.

-Penny shrugged, I know she's not even sure whether to respect or hate the professor herself.
-Penny also hates him for his self-importance, arrogance kind of attitude, yet at the same time he's a professor that's bound to be respected.
-Yeah, that's a pretty hard decision for Penny, a model of devoted student, to choose.
+Penny shrugged.
+I knew she wasn't even sure whether to respect or hate the professor herself.
+Penny also hated him for his self-importance, arrogance kind of attitude, yet at the same time he was a professor that's bound to be respected.
+Yeah, that was a pretty hard decision for Penny, a model of devoted student, to choose.
 For me, you know the answer already!

-"Well," Penny readjusted her seat, "I just want to remind you that our third year is almost over and you'd better continue working on filling up your Experience Point for this year to pass to Journeyman rank."
+"Well," Penny readjusted herself in her chair, "I just want to remind you that our third year is almost over and you'd better continue working on filling up your Experience Point for this year to pass to Journeyman rank."

-I abandoned my cake as I tried to recall how many points I have collected.
-We Initiate wizards need to collect 2500 points.
-If I remember correctly, I am not even done half of it and the school year will be over in like, four weeks?
+I abandoned my cake as I tried to recall how many points I have collected on my Badge.
+If I remember correctly, I wasn't even done half of it and the school year will be over in like, four weeks?
 I stared at Penny in horror.
 "Oh my God, Penny.
 What do we do?"

 "Well, I'm not really worried about myself," said Penny as she poured herself a mug of hot chocolate.

-I stared at her, not believing what I just heard.
+I stared at her in disbelief.
 "What?
 But the last time I checked, we have the same amount of points!"
 I complained, feeling betrayed.

 "Oh," I said in understanding.
-Penny has also taken Balance class too by the way so she gets the chance of visiting Krokotopia quite often.
+Penny had also taken Balance class too by the way, so she got the chance of visiting Krokotopia quite often.
 Well, lucky her.

 "By the way you reacted, you don't have it as well as I do, do you?
 You need to finish your detention soon so you can start working on it."

 Easy said than done, I sighed frustratingly, remembering Professor Drake's mention about the amount of books we have yet to return.
-My detention will not end soon, I am pretty sure of it.
-By the way, speaking of detention, something more important came up to my mind.
+My detention would not end soon, I was pretty sure of it.
+Speaking of detention, something more important came up to my mind.
 Putting my Experience Point problem aside, I turned to Penny, a mixture of excitement and seriousness showed in my face.
 "Hey Penny, guess what?"

 "Hmm?"
-Penny looked over at me from behind a mug of hot chocolate she is now drinking.
+Penny looked over at me from behind a mug of hot chocolate she was drinking.

 Penny simply shrugged.
 "I don't know, Sophia.
 They could be talking about someone else."